Mental Health Facilities Syracuse, UT

 Cld3 Counseling Layton Site - 6.9 miles from Syracuse, UT

 Cld3 Counseling Layton Site is a mental health treatment center in Layton, Utah, located at 360 South Fort Lane, Suite 1-c, part of the 84041 zip code.
-Cld3 Counseling Layton Site provides outpatient treatment and telemedicine/telehealth.
-Cld3 Counseling Layton Site also offers trauma therapy, dialectical behavior therapy and behavior modification to adults, children / adolescents and young adults.
-Cld3 Counseling Layton Site supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
-Cld3 Counseling Layton Site also provides education services, case management and mentoring/peer support/consumer-run services.
+Cld3 Counseling Layton Site provides telemedicine/telehealth and outpatient treatment.
+Cld3 Counseling Layton Site also offers behavior modification, trauma therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Cld3 Counseling Layton Site supports people with trauma, veterans and military families.
+Cld3 Counseling Layton Site also provides mentoring/peer support/consumer-run services, intensive case management and court-ordered outpatient treatment.

 Learn More